It’s back! The return of the 100% mortgage

 Barclays has become the first mainstream lender since the credit crunch to offer a mortgage with no deposit, and it’s likely that others will be quick to follow.
 Currently borrowers need to provide at least 5 per cent of the purchase price, which at the average UK property price is still around £10,000 (while for London it’s more like £27,000).
 The new 100 per cent mortgage will enable homebuyers to borrow the full amount.
 However, there is a catch.

-A ‘temporary deposit’
+A mortgage with a ‘temporary deposit’

 The Barclays mortgage works by taking a ‘temporary deposit’ of 10 per cent, which must be provided by another individual (such as a parent or other relative).
 This money is placed in a special savings account for a period of three years, to provide security against a fall in house prices in the event that the buyer can’t keep up repayments.
 After that three years, the money can be withdrawn again.